Sustainable or Greenwashing? How to Evaluate Fashion Brands

 Some textile- and dye-specific certifications are:

-Bluesign—The certifier works with companies throughout their supply chain to reduce their use of water, chemicals, and energy.
-Bluesign-certified companies must eliminate toxic chemicals and also implement safety measures to reduce workers’ exposure to chemicals in general.
+Bluesign—Bluesign works with companies to reduce their use of water, chemicals, and energy throughout their supply chain.
+Bluesign-approved products or brands must eliminate toxic chemicals and also implement safety measures to reduce workers’ exposure to chemicals in general.
 Note: I didn’t find the Bluesign website that helpful, so I got this info from an REI article.

 Global Organic Textile Standard (GOTS)—Products with the GOTS organic label must contain at least 95% certified organic fibers, while “made with organic” products must contain 70%.
 There are also regulations to avoid toxic inputs and byproducts in the production process.
 Manufacturers must also meet guidelines for safe working conditions, including: no forced or child labor, a fair number of working hours, proper factory hygiene and infrastructure, and the payment of a living wage.